digitalbazaar/did-io/README.md

 #### Generating a Veres One DID Document

-Note: This also saves the generated keys in `dids.store`.
+Note: This also saves the generated keys in `dids.keyStore`.

 ```js
 const didDocument = await v1.generate({ passphrase: null });